 The Diamond Markup Problem

-Here's a number that might surprise you: a 1-carat diamond engagement ring at a traditional jeweler typically retails for $5,000-10,000.
+Here's a number that might stop you mid-scroll: a 1-carat diamond engagement ring at a traditional jeweler typically retails for $5,000-10,000.
 The same ring from an online-first jeweler runs $2,000-4,000.
 And a visually identical moissanite ring? $300-800.

 Moissanite: The Smart Alternative